 Our faculty organizes the Sub-Committees and Working Groups according to the five main headings in the YOKAK Self-Evaluation Reports.
 Accordingly, there are the Quality and Accreditation Board under the title of Quality Assurance System; ILITAM Support Board, Student Affairs Working Group and Foreign Relations and Adaptation Working Group under the title of Teaching and Learning; Faculty Journal Board and R&D Working Group under the title of Research and Development; Academic and Social Activities Working Group and Faculty Support Working Group under the title of Social Contribution; The Working Group for Presentation and Information of Faculty under the title of Management System.
-Sub-committees and Working Groups and the International Advisory Board meet once a year, at the beginning of the academic year.
-The Advisory Board meets twice a year.
+Sub-Committees and Working Groups meet twice a year, at the beginning and end of the academic year.
 Additional meetings can be held if needed.
-Working groups convene under the chairmanship of the chairman/coordinator of the committee.
+Working groups convene under the chairmanship of the relevant Vice Dean, and the committees convene under the chairmanship of the chairman/coordinator of the committee.
 Decisions and suggestions taken at the meetings are reported by the rapporteur and presented to the Dean's Office.
 The follow-up of the decisions and suggestions taken at the meetings is done by the Dean's Office.